bdwilliamson/bdwilliamson.github.io/_pages/research.md

 by VRC01, and (ii) to identify groups of HIV genome features that were important in predicting neutralization sensitivity ([Magaret et al., 2019](https://doi.org/10.1371/journal.pcbi.1006952)).
 The latter objective will prioritize regions of the HIV-1 genome to test for differential vaccine efficacy in downstream sieve analyses.
-We have extended the methods used for the VRC01 analysis to combinations of antibodies – a prevention strategy involving multiple bnAbs is likely to be much more effective than a strategy with a single bnAb ([Williamson et al., 2021](https://doi.org/10.1093/bioinformatics/btab398)).
+We have extended the methods used for the VRC01 analysis to combinations of antibodies – a prevention strategy involving multiple bnAbs is likely to be much more effective than a strategy with a single bnAb ([Williamson et al., 2021](https://doi.org/10.1093/bioinformatics/btab398)); this includes a software tool, SLAPNAP (Super LeArner Prediction of NAb Panels).
+We applied SLAPNAP to bnAb regimens in clinical testing, finding good prediction performance and that SLAPNAP can improve power for downstream sieve analysis [Williamson et al., 2023](https://www.cell.com/iscience/pdf/S2589-0042(23)01672-3.pdf).

 ### Immune Correlates of Risk and Surrogate Endpoints